stephenh/gwt-hack/README.markdown

 ----

- * Need to think about:
+Need to think about:

- *
- * 1) Has user touched our field yet?
-If their on field one and do something wrong, we don't want field four to suddenly
- * throw an error.
+1) Has user touched our field yet?
+If their on field one and do something wrong, we don't want field four to suddenly throw an error.
 Though if they click 'continue' then we do want all fields to pipe up.

- *
- * 2) Is our field relevant to the object's current state?
+2) Is our field relevant to the object's current state?
 E.g. is the ad an image ad but our field is a text field.

- *
- * 3) Is our field waiting for a server-side validation request?
+3) Is our field waiting for a server-side validation request?
 E.g. check that a name is unique.
-How do we say our
- * validatity is pending?
+How do we say our validatity is pending?

+4) What is the difference between a `Property<Boolean>` and a Rule?
+They both have true/false states that listeners will want to act on.